bensheldon/island94-jekyll/_posts/2024-11-19-keep-your-secrets-yml-in-rails-7-2.md

 end
 ```

-That is all you need to continue using a `secrets.yml` file that probably looks like this:
+That is all you need to continue using a `secrets.yml` file that looks like this:

 ```yaml
 # config/secrets.yml